This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Probiotics are bacteria and yeasts that offer various health benefits, including balancing the bacteria in your stomach and intestines.
 This can aid digestion and cause you to poop more frequently.

 Smoothie ingredients that contain probiotics include yogurt, probiotic protein powder, kefir, kombucha, and apple cider vinegar.
 Check out our full list of different smoothie liquid bases for a deep dive!
+Apple cider vinegar helps make you poop as well so if you want another option, give it a try.

 5. Sugar content